paulchworks/agent_one/README.md

 AgentOne Crew Runner is a lightweight Flask-based web application that allows you to run an AI agent (referred to as "crew") by providing a topic via an HTTP POST request.
 The backend logic leverages the AgentOne class from the agent_one module, which processes the input and generates an output.

+## Prerequisites
+Before running the application, ensure you have the following installed:

+- Python 3.10 or higher
+- Pip (Python package manager)
+- Flask (pip install flask)
+- Other dependencies listed in requirements.txt

 ## Installation
+Clone this repository:
+- git clone
+- cd agent_one
+- Install the required dependencies:
+- pip install -r requirements.txt
+- Ensure the agent_one module is correctly set up in the parent directory or adjust the import path accordingly.

 Ensure you have Python >=3.10 <3.13 installed on your system.
 This project uses [UV](https://docs.astral.sh/uv/) for dependency management and package handling, offering a seamless setup and execution experience.